Introduction

-Jehu was born at Hardington in 1869.
-He was the youngest son of William and Anne Chester, who lived in Pen Lane.
-After working as a weaver as a young man, his father took up farm work when the sailcloth industry declined.
+Jehu was born at Hardington in 1869, the youngest of eight children born to William and Anne Chester, who lived in Pen Lane.
+His father, William, was a farm labourer.

 Jehu was a journeyman baker for most of his life.
-As a young man, he used the pages of the Western Gazette to seek employment.
-In March 1887, when he was seventeen, he advertised for a situation as a good second baker.[3]
-In December 1888, he sought a situation again, this time as a first, second, or single baker.[4]
+As a young man, he sought employment through advertisements in the Western Gazette.
+In March 1887, when he was seventeen, he advertised for a situation as a good second baker.[4]
+In December 1888, he again sought a situation, this time as a first, second, or single baker.[5]

-On 8 May 1889, Jehu married Alice Mary Abbott at Hardington Mandeville.
-She was the daughter of Simeon Abbott, a farm labourer who lived in Pen Lane.
+On 8 May 1889, Jehu married Alice Mary Abbott at Hardington Church.
+She was the daughter of Simeon Abbott, a farm labourer who lived also in Pen Lane.

-Early in his married life, Jehu tried running his own business, taking the tenancy of a bakery at Hardington Moor previously occupied by Philip Helliar.[5]
-The premises, which comprised a house, bakehouse, stable, coach-house and garden, belonged to the executors of William Yeandle.
-The venture cannot have succeeded because his tenancy, which commenced on 25 March 1890, only lasted one year.[6]
+Early in his married life, Jehu tried to run his own business by taking the tenancy of a bakery at Hardington Moor, which had previously been occupied by Philip Helliar.[6]
+The premises, which comprised a house, bakehouse, stable, coach-house and garden, belonged to the executors of John Yeandle.
+Unfortunately, the venture cannot have succeeded because his tenancy, which commenced on 25 March 1890, only lasted one year.[7]
 By 5 April 1891, Jehu, Alice and their ten-month-old daughter, Matilda Maud, lived at East Field.
 Their second child, William John, was born at Hardington about a year later.

 Life in Wiltshire

-Jehu was committed to seeking out new opportunities.
+Jehu was committed to finding new opportunities.
 By October 1893, he and his family had moved to Ludgershall, a village near Andover that had benefited economically from a railway station opened in 1882.
-His third child, Jehu Simeon Wakefield Chester, was born there.
+Their third child, Jehu Simeon Wakefield Chester, was born there.

 Glastonbury and Somerton

-Their stay in Wiltshire was short.
-By April 1896, they were living at Glastonbury, and in May 1899, they were living at Somerton, in a four-roomed house at Behind Berry.
+Their time in Wiltshire was brief.
+By April 1896, they had moved to Glastonbury, and by May 1899, they were living at Somerton, in a four-roomed house in a road named Behind Berry.

 Life in South Wales

-They then moved to South Wales.
-Between May 1906 and April 1908, they moved to Aberkenfig, near Bridgend, a village only three miles from where Jehu’s brother, Joseph, worked as a coal miner.
+Between May 1906 and April 1908, the family moved to Aberkenfig, near Bridgend, a village only three miles from where Jehu’s brother, Joseph, worked as a coal miner.
+There, Jehu found work as a coal miner, too.

 Death

-Jehu only survived the move by a few years.
-He died in 1909, aged just 39, leaving a widow and eight children, five of them under thirteen years of age.
+Jehu did not live long after this move.
+He died on 13 March 1909 from typhoid fever, aged just 39, leaving a widow and eight children, five of them under thirteen years of age.

 Alice’s later life